psa/hn.otoh.org/content/visa/index.md

 Entry Requirements for Tourists
 -------------------------------

-* A valid PCR test within 72 hours (although authorities have promised to be flexible given that some countries have very slow PCR turn around or lack of availability)
+* A valid test within 72 hours
+  * A PCR test is recommended but no longer required
+  * Quick tests will be accepted
-* Fill in https://prechequeo.inm.gob.hn with details of testing
+* Fill in https://prechequeo.inm.gob.hn with details of testing before your flight
-* Quick tests or PCR tests are requested for domestic travel
-  * Some locations, such as Utila, are requiring PCR tests
+* Domestic travelers are requested to get tested before traveling

 Residency
 ---------